rafarizvi/instructify/README.md

 ### Front-end Setup with React + Vite

-This project uses Vite for the front-end setup to leverage fast Hot Module Replacement (HMR) and modern build tools.
-Vite is configured to work with React, providing an efficient and modern development experience.
+This project uses [Vite](https://vitejs.dev/) for the front-end setup to leverage fast Hot Module Replacement (HMR) and modern build tools.
+Vite is configured to work with [React](https://react.dev/), providing an efficient and modern development experience.

-Currently, two official plugins are available for React:

-- [@vitejs/plugin-react](https://github.com/vitejs/vite-plugin-react/blob/main/packages/plugin-react/README.md) uses [Babel](https://babeljs.io/) for Fast Refresh.
-- [@vitejs/plugin-react-swc](https://github.com/vitejs/vite-plugin-react-swc) uses [SWC](https://swc.rs/) for Fast Refresh.

 ## Getting Started